This page describes how to create a Cloud SQL for SQL Server instance.

 - In the Instance info section, select the database version for your instance.
 To see the available versions, click the Database version menu.

-- In the Instance ID field, enter
+- In the Instance ID field of the Instance info pane, enter

 an ID for your instance.